CensoredUsername/unrpyc/README.md

                         less cluttered.
   --try-harder          Tries some workarounds against common obfuscation
                         methods.
 This is a lot slower.
+  --register-sl-displayable SL_CUSTOM_NAMES [SL_CUSTOM_NAMES ...]
+                        Accepts mapping separated by '=', where the first argument is the name of the user-defined displayable object, and the second argument is a string containing the name of the displayable,potentially followed by a '-', and the amount of children the displayable takes(valid options are '0', '1' or 'many', with 'many' being the default)
 ```

 You can give several .rpyc files on the command line.
 Each script will be